microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teams-list.md

 ---
-title: "List Teams in an organization"
+title: "List teams in an organization"
-description: "List all the teams available in an organization"
+description: "List all teams in an organization"
 author: "akhilkohlimicrosoft"
 ms.localizationpriority: high
 ms.prod: "microsoft-teams"
 doc_type: apiPageType
 ---

-# List Teams
+# List teams

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get list of all [teams](../resources/team.md) in an organization.
+List all [teams](../resources/team.md) in an organization.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).